umin135/Polaris_TKDataModLoader/README.md

 # Polaris_TKDataModLoader
-_We manage the source code in a private repository because we do not want this to be exploited for cheating._
+_We manage the source code in a private repository because we do not want this to be exploited for cheating._<br>
 _So, this repository is simply for updating releases and game addresses._

 ## Introduction
-This is a mod loader designed to mod the tkdata.bin file located at the following path in TEKKEN 8:
+This is a mod loader designed to mod the tkdata.bin file located at the following path in TEKKEN 8:<br>
 TEKKEN 8\Polaris\Content\Binary\pak\tkdata.bin

 This file contains a large amount of data that cannot be modified through regular Unreal Engine modding.